 Initiative Outcome Current status/ milestone Industry Code governance review: to consider whether improvements can and should be made to the existing code arrangements in electricity and gas We will examine whether the code arrangements can be improved and whether there are any unnecessary regulatory burdens that can be removed In November 2007 we published a letter seeking views on the scope of the review.
-In due course, if the review prompts the development of proposals for altering the code governance regime, we will consult Creating a Uniform Network Code for independent Gas Transporters Reduced the burden imposed by the need for stakeholders to deal with multiple documents on them Implemented on 1 May 2007 Supply licence review Significantly reduced administrative burden and compliance costs for suppliers.
+We will set out the scope for this review by June 2008.
+Creating a Uniform Network Code for independent Gas Transporters Reduced the burden imposed by the need for stakeholders to deal with multiple documents Implemented on 1 May 2007 Supply licence review Significantly reduced administrative burden and compliance costs for suppliers.
 Reduced entry barriers.
 Benefits suppliers and customers Implemented.
 The supply licence is half the length it was.
-We are monitoring the effects of the changes and will conduct a postimplementation review in relation to gas safety Review of the guaranteed and overall standards on suppliers Subject to the consent of the Secretary of State, implement proposals that are consistent with better regulation principles We will consult on whether the standards should be removed given that competition in retail markets is effective
+We are monitoring the effects of the changes and will conduct a postimplementation review in relation to gas safety Advise the Government on implementing the Energy Services Directive Seek to influence the Government so that implementation is consistent with better regulation principles Discussions ongoing

-Advise the Government on implementing the Energy Services Directive Streamlined approach to Seek to influence the Government so that implementation is consistent with better regulation principles Reduced administrative Discussions ongoing Take forward in 2008 the 2010-15 electricity distribution price control burden for electricity distribution businesses Review the electricity distribution licences Ensure that they remain fit for purpose Consulted on proposals in October 2007.
+Streamlined approach to the 2010-15 electricity distribution price control Reduced administrative burden for electricity distribution businesses Take forward in 2008 Review the electricity distribution licences Ensure that they remain fit for purpose Consulted on proposals in October 2007.
 Workshop held in late November.
-Expected to complete in March 2008 New, simplified reporting regime for gas distribution quality of service Reduced administrative burden for gas distribution businesses Take forward as part of the gas distribution price control review Engineering standard P2/6: introducing simpler compliance arrangements Distribution licensees will self-regulate their compliance for demand groups up to 60MW New arrangements implemented March 2007.
+Expected to complete in April 2008 Review the gas distribution licences Ensure that they remain fit for purpose Likely to take forward in 2009-10 New, simplified reporting regime for gas distribution quality of service Reduced administrative burden for gas distribution businesses Take forward as part of the gas distribution price control review Engineering standard P2/6: introducing simpler compliance arrangements Distribution licensees will self-regulate their compliance for demand groups up to 60MW New arrangements implemented March 2007.
 Derogation from licence condition to enable two-year trial and subsequent Ofgem review.
 If trial is successful, we will seek to make this permanent